Hello! Click on one of our members below to chat on Whatsapp

-The Inca Jungle Trek to Machu Picchu is the perfect adventure trek for the thrill seeker.
-Start your adventure with a winding downhill mountain biking experience, which leads to a lookout point with breath taking views of the mountainous landscape.
+The Inca Jungle Trek to Machu Picchu is the perfect adventure trek for the thrill seekers among you.
+Start your adventure with downhill mountain biking, which leads to a lookout point with breath taking views of the Andean landscape.
 After, enjoy an exhilarating experience white water rafting down the Urubamba river.
-Also, zipline through the jungle for an extra dose of adrenalin.
-You get to see the most stunning and unique flora, the subtropical climate allows the vegetation to flourish.
+If that wasnt enough, zipline through the jungle for an extra dose of adrenalin.
+See the most stunning and unique flora, the subtropical climate allows the vegetation to flourish.
 You will also be privy to a diverse selection of bird life, monkeys and spiders.
-The fauna is not to be missed.

 The best part about this trek is that you get to hike a portion of the Inca trail before taking a bus to the ultimate highlight of Peru, the magnetic Machu Picchu.